-SynchroWA’s very own Relationship Manager and former President of Synchronised Swimming Australia Inc, Brian Miller, will be among many local legends who will ‘share the dream’ and carry the Queen’s Baton with pride when it reaches Western Australia next February.
+SynchroWA’s Relationship Manager and former President of Synchronised Swimming Australia Inc, Brian Miller, was honoured to run among many local legends and ‘share the dream’ of carrying the Queen’s Baton as it made it’s journey through Perth at the weekend.

 Nominated by their peers for achievements and contributions to their community, baton bearers represent the spirit of the Commonwealth and inspire others to be great.